LukasMarx/ai-food-blog/src/content/posts/Cinnamon Babka.md

     "Cover the pan with a damp cloth and let it rise for another 30 minutes.", "Preheat oven to 350°F (180°C).",
-    "Bake for 45 minutes or until the crust is golden brown.", "Let it cool for 10 minutes before slicing and serving."
+    "Bake for 45 minutes or until the crust is golden brown.", "Let it cool for 10 minutes before slicing and serving.", ]
-]
 ---

 ## Introduction